W la foca

 W la foca is a 1982 commedia sexy all'italiana directed by Nando Cicero.

 Plot

 Andrea is a young and naïve nurse from Veneto who is employed by the Roman physician Dr. Filippo Patacchiola.
-Patacchiola lives with his nymphomaniac wife, raunchy daughter Marisa, senile father, mentally retarded son Paolo, and African maid Domenica who Patacchiola wants to use as a "manmaker" for his son.
+Patacchiola lives with his nymphomaniac wife, raunchy daughter Marisa, senile father, intellectually disabled son Paolo, and African maid Domenica who Patacchiola wants to use as a "manmaker" for his son.
 The inevitable cycle of misunderstandings, couple exchange, and sexual seductions gets even more complicated when Andrea's lover Michele arrives in Rome to see Andrea.